twidt/twidt.github.io/README.md

       -this should be work related things

 Step 6.
 Add a seperate page for the tools section including non-technical remote work.

+Step 7.
+Add documents to landing page and review other  landing pages for inspiration.